polyaxon/polyaxon/site/docs/core/scheduling-strategies/presets.md

  * pathRef
  * component

-Each preset that you define can also have a `patchStrategy` that applies to how the preset specification will be merged with main operation that you desire to run.
+Each preset that you define can also have a `patchStrategy` that defines how the preset specification will be merged with main operation that you desire to run.
 Polyaxon exposes four patch strategies:

  * `replace`: replaces all keys with new values if provided.